Participant Information Sheet & Consent Forms (PISCFs)

-- St Vincent’s Hospital HREC will only accept forms that are based on the current NH&MRC template documents, with standard sections and section wording used as appropriate throughout.
+St Vincent’s Hospital HREC will only accept forms that are based on the current NHMRC Standard Templates with standard sections and section wording used as appropriate throughout

-- Please note the HREC’s preferred text regarding insurance implications of genetic testing; delete NHMRC standard wording and replace with:
+- Please note the following St Vincent's Hospital HREC’s preferred text regarding insurance implications of genetic testing.
+Please delete the NHMRC standard wording and replace with:

 ‘Genetic information actually acquired by you as a result of your participation in this research may have implications for your (or your relatives’) ability to obtain cover for certain risk rated insurance products offered either alone or as part of a superannuation product (eg insurance products providing cover for: life, disability (income protection), trauma, or any business or bank loans which require a policy for life, disability or trauma) and may impact upon the amount you pay for and scope of protection provided by such products.’

-Text Relating to contraceptive advice in Participant Information Statement and Consent Forms
+Text Relating to contraceptive advice in Participant Information Sheet & Consent Forms

 It is understood that some sites will have local requirements for wording in materials used in research study documents, on a number of issues.

-Please note that the adoption of site specific wording in HREC review is part of the National Mutual Acceptance Scheme, for more information please refer to:
+Please note that the adoption of site specific wording in HREC review is part of the National Mutual Acceptance Scheme.

 For studies involving a Catholic site/s, there are different forms of words that have been accepted in the context of providing written advice regarding avoidance of pregnancy in circumstances where there are risks associated with participation in a research study.

 In Appendix Two of the National Mutual Acceptance Scheme there is an approved template for recommended wording, shown below in bold text.
-This would be used in a site specific version of the PISCF.
+This can be used where appropriate be in a site specific version of the PISCF.

 Both male and female participants must avoid pregnancy during the course of the research and for a period of [number] months after completion of the research project.
 You should discuss effective methods of avoiding pregnancy with your study doctor.